CSF2223/myGallery/ProjectSpecs.md

 # PROJECT SPECIFICATIONS and RUBRIC

 ## Creativity
- - The primary purpose for a "freelance" project is to take what you have learned in the related "walkthrough" and make it your own.
+ - The primary purpose for a "freelance" project is to take what you have learned in the related walkthrough and make it your own.
+ - In this project you are asked to do the following:
+     - Adapt your own "theme" to this image gallery.
+Hawaii was the theme adapted in the walk-through.
+     - Maintain the identical structure from the ImageGallery walk-through project as stated in General Specifications below
+     - Select your own colors / color palette
+     - Select your own fonts
+     - Include a minimum of nine images that relate
  -